JacopoMangiavacchi/SwiftPipeline/README.md

 # SwiftPipeline
-Generic Swift Pipeline for Machine Learning Pre-Processing and any type of Data Transformation
+Generic Swift Pipeline for Machine Learning Pre-Processing and for any type of Data Transformation